Balance Druid Compendium

 WARNING

 Remember to always sim your character using Top Gear on Raidbots.
-The following list is made assuming the highest ilvl version of these trinkets.
+The following list is a rough estimate and assumes highest item level version of the trinkets and can change depending on tuning.

 ---|---|---|